-From Beth on February 27th, 2009 in General Remodel
+From Dean Dowd on February 27, 2009 in General Remodel

 In September, 2006, we refinanced our 2nd mortgage and took cash out.
 The bank we were working with handled the appraisals in-house.
 The appraisal came in $30,000 less than what we thought our home was worth.
 I got in the car and drove by the homes that were being used as comps and took pictures.
 I also did my homework on each house to find out why some of them were so under priced (dragging down our value).
 I had also been inside some of the homes during open houses so I had firsthand knowledge of the condition of these properties.

 The biggest hurdle was a home that was 300 square feet bigger than ours with a bigger lot that had sold for much less than the value of our home and it was only two blocks away.
 The picture I took showed that this house was a boring square 50s house with a converted garage vs. the picture of our charming English Tudor and award winning landscaping.
 I also included a detailed account of the interior of the 50s house and explained that it had been on the market for over a year and looked as if renters had lived there.
 The interior was dated, dark, and looked vandalized.
 I won the case and the appraisal was adjusted up where we needed it to be.

 Hopefully youll be able to refinance and start that dream remodeling project just dont give up before you even start.
 People get refinanced every day, so why not you?

 Photo showcases the exterior painting work of Certa Pro Peninsula/SouthBay